isikyus/defenders-of-kathrakopolis/README.md

 However, spellcasters are heavily nerfed -- check the house rules below before building one.

+### Languages

+The following languages are commonly spoken in Kathrakopolis:

+* Common
+* Giant
+* Runic (the language of magic, and of the rune-carved pillars; replaces Draconic)
+* Strix
+* Gilman (language of many visitors to the city from the Great Ocean)

+Smaller groups within the city speak these languages:

+* Aquan
+* Auran
+* Cyclops
+* Druidic
+* Ignan
+* Quixotic (international language of tricksters, fools, heroes, and Spaniards)
+* Sphinx
+* Terran
+* Tengu

+Finally, these languages are of interest mainly to traders or researchers:

+* Abyssal
+* Aklo
+* Axiomite
+* Celestial
+* Elven
+* Infernal
+* Protean

 ### Religion

 While the familiar deities of Golarion don't exist here in any